U.S. airlines face grim winter, with or without a bailout

 American Airlines AAL.O and United Airlines UAL.O began laying off 32,000 workers after a deadline passed with no new help from Washington, but told staff they would reverse this if lawmakers reach a deal on COVID-19 relief.

+Late Thursday, the U.S. Senate adjourned until Monday evening, suggesting no action on any airline assistance was near.

-U.S. House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin were expected to continue negotiations on Thursday.
+U.S. House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin spoke for 50 minutes Thursday afternoon but "distance on key areas remain," a spokesman for Pelosi said.

+White House spokeswoman Kayleigh McEnany on Thursday urged Congress to quickly pass standalone legislation to aid airlines.

 U.S. airlines are collectively burning about $5 billion of cash a month as passenger traffic has stalled at around 30% of 2019 levels.
 After tapping capital markets, they say they have enough liquidity to last them at least 12 months at that rate.